Trading-Journal/trading-journal-authentication/README.md

 * Generic
   * **PORT**: default is 8080
+  * **ENVIRONMENT**: Environment name, mostly used for logging in logback file, default is DEFAULT
 * Email
   * **EMAIL_HOST**: email host address
   * **EMAIL_PASSWORD**: password to connect SMTP server